Can I Install Nano Server on VMware?

 Download and install the application

-- Click next to accept the license agreement
+- Click the “Next” button to proceed and accept the license agreement terms.

 - Once installed open the application (Run as administrator)